Supports markdown.

 Let's break all the plugins down!

-: turns raw embedded HTML into proper HTML nodesrehype-sanitize
+3. rehype-raw: turns raw embedded HTML into proper HTML nodes

 import { unified } from "unified";